seifrefai/PostKeeper-App-FrontEnd/README.md

 - Developed the backend using Node.js, Express.js, and MongoDB, and the frontend using React.

 - The application components included Form, Posts, Post and Menu.
-The frontend retrives all the post data from the MongoDB database using Axios.
+The frontend retrieves all the post data from the MongoDB database using Axios.

 ## Link to app